By Paula Parker

 We were going to have our lunch at the restaurant but our driver said that we would be best to eat at Koh Poda, so I can't comment on the food, although the restaurant was fairly busy.

-You can book a speedboat 4 Island Tour with Easy Day Thailand.
+The best way to see Chicken Island is to book a 4 Island Tour with Easy Day Thailand.

-If you don't want to wait for other passengers you can hire a longtail boat with a driver for the day to take you to all four islands for 2,200 baht.
+If you don't want to wait for other passengers your other option would be to hire a longtail boat with a driver for the day to take you to all four islands, check the prices first.

 You can catch a longtail boat from Klong Muang, Nopparat Thara and the Railay Beaches or if you are staying in Krabi Town at the Chao Fah pier.

-Please do not feed the fish on your day trip to Koh Kai.
+Please do not feed the fish on your day trip to Koh Kai (Chicken Island).

 Fish feeding is illegal in Thailand.